Where is Emmanuel College, and how big is it?

 - Click on the FA Documents/Information tab to determine if financial aid documents are outstanding.
 (Submit any requested documents to the Office of Financial Aid as quickly as possible.)

 - Once awarded, click on Accept/Decline Awards tab.
-(Once accepted awards will be posted to a student’s account for payment purposes.)
+(After you are accepted, awards will be posted to your account for payment purposes.)

 - If you have accepted a Federal Direct Loan, Parent Plus Loan or wish to apply for a loan, you will need to complete a Master Promissory Note and Entrance Counseling here.